BLAKE’S PUBLIC SAFETY POLICY PLAN

 Key Policy Actions:

-• Ensure every officer is equipped with body cameras that are always turned on, and trained in de-escalation.
+- Ensure every officer is continually trained in de-escalation and equipped with body cameras that are always turned on.
 Body cameras increase accountability and reduce false claims.

 PREVENTION, NOT JUST RESPONSE